p-servus/CakePhpExampleImplementation/README.md

     - Method: `GET`
     - Header: `Authorization: Token {token}`
 - add a user: http://localhost:8765/api/users/add.json
+    - Hint: Can not set a custom Token, because a random one will be created.
+This new Token will be present in the Rsponse.
     - Method: `POST`
     - Header: `Authorization: Token {token}`
     - Header: `Content-Type: application/json`